-FOR MORE INFORMATION:

-3-1-1 or vancouver.ca/averaging
+FOR MORE INFORMATION: 3-1-1 or vancouver.ca/averaging

 COMMENTS?
-Contact Council:

-vancouver.ca/your-government/contact-council or write to: Mayor and Council 453 West 12th Avenue Vancouver, BC V5Y 1V4
+Contact Council: vancouver.ca/your-government/contact-council or write to: Mayor and Council 453 West 12th Avenue Vancouver, BC V5Y 1V4

-SPEAK TO COUNCIL:

-Prior to adoption of the bylaw, you may speak to Council in person at the City Finance and Services meeting on March 13, 2019.
+SPEAK TO COUNCIL: Prior to adoption of the bylaw, you may speak in person at the Council meeting on March 10, 2020.